 Studying the Underappreciated Career of Joseph H. Lewis

 As far as his personal life is concerned, Lewis was born in Brooklyn, New York on June 6, 1907.
 His parents were Russian Jewish immigrants, and their names were Ernstine and Leopold Lewis.
-Lewis had ambitions of being an actor in the industry, but his brother Ben Lewis gave him a camera, so Lewis became a camera assistant in the early sound era thus foreshadowing his future career in Hollywood.
-He began his career in 1937 directing B-movie westerns and due to him directing westerns, his colleagues gave him the name Wagon-Wheel Joe as a result of using wagon wheels in the foreground in his compositions.
+Lewis had ambitions of being an actor in the industry, but his brother Ben Lewis gave him a camera.
+Lewis became a camera assistant in the early sound era thus foreshadowing his future career in Hollywood.
+He began his career in 1937 directing B-movie westerns.
+As a result of directing westerns, his colleagues gave him the name Wagon-Wheel Joe since he used wagon wheels in the foreground in his compositions.

 As Lewis continued to work at Columbia, he followed up My Name is Julia Ross with another film called So Dark the Night in 1946 starring Stephen Geray (Gilda).
 So Dark the Night did not have star power but later became another Cult Classic of Lewis's career.
-Lewis was given the job to direct the Jolson Story's musical numbers but Alfred E. Green (Dangerous (1935) with Bette Davis in an Oscar-winning role) ended up directing the film.
+Lewis was given the job to direct the Jolson Story's musical numbers.
+However, Alfred E. Green (Dangerous (1935) with Bette Davis in an Oscar-winning role) ended up directing the film.
 Lewis once again directed the Swordsman with Larry Parks in 1948.
 His contract with Columbia ended after directing the Undercover Man with Columbia star Glenn Ford.
-Lewis left Columbia due to ubiquitous studio interference in order to direct films that he wanted to make.
+Lewis left Columbia due to constant studio interference in order to direct films that he wanted to make.

 Comments